crabshank/Cheat-engine-tools/readme.md

 ## logpoint.lua

 #### Log specified registers at a breakpoint.
-Useful for shared opcodes.
+Useful for shared instructions.

 To use: place the the file into your autorun folder, open the LUA Engine and type in 'logpoint.' (without quotes), and then it will show you the methods listed below: